Biden pushes for more spending, calling US inflation “temporary.”

 “Most of the price hikes we’ve observed were expected and are expected to be temporary, according to our experts and the data.”

-Although the White House remained “vigilant” against a sustained rise in prices, the Democratic president stated that “no reputable economist” suggests that unrestrained inflation is on the way.

-Biden’s reassuring words came as US stocks fell more than 2% by Monday afternoon, owing to rising Covid-19 fears and concerns about inflation stifling global growth.
+Biden’s reassuring words came as US markets fell 2.1 percent on Monday, owing to renewed Covid-19 jitters and concerns over inflation stifling global growth.

-While there may be ups and downs, Biden highlighted that the economy is in good shape overall.

-Despite the “doom and gloom” predictions six months into his presidency, the economy has grown at its fastest rate in in 40 years.
+Despite Republican detractors’ “predictions of doom and gloom” six months into his term, Biden insisted that the economy is in good shape.

-Meanwhile, Biden is pressuring Congress to act on his multibillion-dollar domestic agenda, which includes the largest federal investments in a generation to change government intervention in American life.
+Meanwhile, Biden pressed Congress to act on his multibillion-dollar proposal to transform government intervention in American culture with the most significant federal investments in a generation.